Celebrating 10 Years of Magic Moments at woom

 2019 - woom launches its first mountain bike – the woom OFF.
 The public is also introduced to the woom UP, the company's first e-mountain bike.

 2020 - woom takes on its first investors, when a group of investors led by venture capital group Bregal Unternehmenskapital, Runtastic founder Florian Gschwandtner and entrepreneur Stefan Kalteis acquires nearly a third of the company's shares.
-With its strategic investment, woom has its sights set on advancing internationalization and digitalization.
+With its strategic investment, woom has its sights set on advancing internationalisation and digitalisation.

 2021 - onewoom: woom combines its European and US operations to become a single company.